NSW School of Languages logo

 Course overview

-View or print an Indonesian language brochure (PDF 6828KB)
+View or print an Indonesian language brochure (PDF 14.3 MB)

 Stage 5 (Years 9 & 10)

 The Stage 5 (Year 9 and 10) students work through an updated course developed specifically for Distance Education.
-The 200-hour course is complemented via blended learning: a significant number of interactive e-learning tasks which enable students to consolidate their learning.
+The 200-hour course is complemented via blended learning with a significant number of interactive e-learning tasks which enable students to consolidate their learning.
 A wide variety of audio, video and visual materials presented through the e-learning site brings the study of the language and culture alive.
-Regular speaking lessons with the teacher enable quick resolution of any problems in coursework.
-Study days or virtual Face-to-Face lessons enable students and teacher to interact with each other in a meaningful way.
+Weekly speaking lessons with the teacher enable a quick resolution of any problems in coursework.
+Lesson days and virtual face-to-face lessons enable students and the teacher to interact with each other in a meaningful way.

-The 100 hour course is for Year 10 students who have not previously studied Indonesian.
-Students who complete the 100 hour course, remain eligible for the Stage 6 Beginners course, dependant on meeting other criteria and this course is excellent preparation for the Stage 6 Beginners course.
+The 100-hour course is for Year 10 students who have not previously studied Indonesian.
+Students who complete the 100-hour course remain eligible for the Stage 6 Beginners course, dependant on meeting other criteria.
+This course is excellent preparation for the Stage 6 Beginners course.

 Stage 6 (Years 11 & 12)